ruro122020/Streams-App-Client-React-Redux/README.md

 - The Route components rerenders and shows the new set of components

 2. BrowserRouter uses everything after the .com .net or port as the 'path' (Ex: https://somedomain.com/path)

-3. HashRouter uses everything after a # as the 'path'(Ex: https://somedomain.com/#/path)
+3. HashRouter uses everything after a # as the 'path' (Ex: https://somedomain.com/#/path)

 4. MemoryRouter doesn't use the URL to track navigation (Ex: https://somedomain.com/).
 There is no path displayed when you navigate to different links.

+## Create React App Dev Server

+1. If a path doesn't exist in your application the react app dev server will:

+- check the dev resources
+- check the public dir
+  If there is no match to the path then it'll server up the index.html file instead of a 404 error.

 # Getting Started with Create React App